How could the Equifax hack even happen?

 Related: FTC Launches Equifax Probe, Websites and Phones Jammed With Angry Consumers

-With unfettered access, hackers were able to execute commands just like they were the administrators, including sucking off any kind of data they wanted directly from the database.
+With unfettered access, hackers would have been able to execute commands just like they were the administrators.
+"They basically control the system," said Brian Krebs of Aries Security.
+That includes sucking off any kind of data they wanted directly from the database.

 "If you're someone unpatched and your business relies on Apache Struts," said Winward, "it was a bad day."